 En route, stop for a short visit of Awanacancha where you will have the opportunity to see the different camelids that live in the Andes such as llamas, alpacas, vicuñas and guanacos.
 In Pisac experience the sights and sounds of the town’s famous market, with its variety of handcrafts and fresh produce.
 Continue on to the Pisac ruins.
 With Inca masonry of superlative quality, the stunning terracing following the contours of the mountain and superior view of the valley will leave you in awe.
 After lunch (own cost), check-in to your chosen hotel.

-The Legendary Leaves of Achupalla: Visit to an Andean Village
+Choose from: A Sky-high Adventure Lunch, The Legendary Leaves of Achupalla: Visit to an Andean Village, and Maras & Moray with a picnic lunch

-Transfer from your hotel to the Janac Chuquibamba community in the Sacred Valley for a first-hand insight into genuine local customs, beliefs and traditions.
-To reach this rural hamlet you will pass through countryside brimming with wild flowers, looming mountains and a colorful yellow, pink and red tapestry of quinoa and kiwicha fields.
-The last 30 minutes of the journey are on an unpaved road from the village of Lamay.
-On arrival at the community you will be greeted by the local leaders playing traditional instruments, dressed in bright, local attire – you will have the opportunity to try this clothing on.
-After a snack, follow the village representatives playing their potutos as you walk approximately half an hour amidst fields of lupin, cantutas and other wildflowers up the slopes of the mountain where the achupalla plant is found in abundance.
-Expect stunning views as you receive an explanation about the indigenous legends surrounding the achupalla plant—both its scientific background and its many uses, which include cooking utensils, baskets, firewood, animal food and medicine.
+Another option is to get a look into local life by spending the day with the Janac Chuquibamba community in the Sacred Valley.
+You will be greeted by the local leaders playing traditional instruments, dressed in bright, local attire – you will have the opportunity to try this clothing on.
+Walk with the locals approximately half an hour amidst fields of lupin, cantutas and other wildflowers up the slopes of the mountain where the achupalla plant is found in abundance.
+Here learn the indigenous legends surrounding the achupalla plant—both its scientific background and its many uses, which include firewood, animal food and medicine.
 Return to the village for a plentiful lunch using local ingredients.
-Typical dances and music follow the meal.

 Ollantaytambo Fortress and traditional Pachamanca lunch